Skip to content

 0.5 / 1

 The company commits to protect biodiversity in its area of operation, "including areas within our land title boundaries (planted area, HCV area, and areas for other business use) and areas surrounding our land title boundaries on which we have control or meaningful influence".
-No measurable time-bound target could be found, thus partial points have been awarded.
+However, no measurable time-bound target is reported.

 • Y